+Button Notes

-Button Notes Opens the i-Vu® Pro interface displaying the equipment that generated the alarm.
-NOTES If i-Vu Pro Server is to use https (SSL), you must do the following to enable communication between the server and Alarm Notification Client.
+Opens the i-Vu® Pro interface displaying the equipment that generated the alarm.

+- If i-Vu Pro Server is to use https (SSL), you must do the following to enable communication between the server and Alarm Notification Client.
 In SiteBuilder, go to Configure > Preferences > Web Server.
-For Enabled Web Server Ports. select Both HTTP and SSL or SSL only.
-In the Server Connection field described below, enter the number of the SSL port.
-If i-Vu Pro Server is v6.0 and an Alarm Notification Client is an earlier version, you will have to Copies the selected alarm information to the clipboard.
+For Enabled Web Server Ports, select Both HTTP and SSL or SSL only.
+In the Server Connection field described below, enter the number of the SSL port. - If i-Vu Pro Server is v6.0 and an Alarm Notification Client is an earlier version, you will have to log in when you click ...

+Copies the selected alarm information to the clipboard.

 Removes the alarm information from the alarm popup list.
 Removing items from this list has no effect on the alarms list in the i-Vu® Pro interface.

 View information about the server connection.

+On this tab...

 You define...
-On this tab...
-Server Connection The i-Vu® Pro server and port, and the i-Vu® Pro operator name and password NOTES The default port is TCP 47806.
-If you change this, you must also change the Port field in the i-Vu® Pro System Settings.
-See "To set up the i-Vu Pro Server application to support Alarm Popup clients" below.
-You can use an IPv6 Server address in the Server field.
-In the i-Vu® Pro interface, in System Settings > General tab > Alarms, you can restrict access to the IPv6 address.